mdallanegra/PDF-Extract-Rename-Programs/readme.md

 # PDF Text Extraction and Renaming Program

-This program allows you to extract text from PDF files and rename them accordingly.
+This programs will allow you to extract text from PDF files and rename them accordingly.

 ## Features

+- Open folder and list pdf files.
 - Text extraction: Extract text from PDF files and save it as plain text.
 - Renaming: Rename PDF files based on their extracted text content.